butterluo/cutlass/media/docs/gemm_api.md

-*Tensor Core Operators.* Warp-level matrix multiply operators targeting Tensor Cores may be defined with the following template arguments.
-The `Policy` type specifies implementation-level details which may be used to affect performance or internal implementation of the warp-level operator.
+*Tensor Core Operators.* Warp-level matrix multiply <u>operators targeting Tensor Cores may be defined with the following template arguments.
+The `Policy` type specifies implementation-level details which</u> may be used to affect performance or internal implementation of the warp-level operator.

 ```c++